MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Now we will make Git stop telling us about these files.

 Earlier, when we looked at the hidden files, you may have noticed a file called `.gitignore`.
-Cookiecutter created this for us, however, GitHub also has built in `.gitignore` files you can add when creating an empty repository.
+Cookiecutter created this for us, however, GitHub also has built-in `.gitignore` files you can add when creating an empty repository.

-This file is to tell `git` which types of files we would like to ignore (thus the name `.gitignore`)
+This file is to tell `git` which types of files we would like to ignore (thus the name `.gitignore`).

 Look at the contents of `.gitignore`